Financial Aid Policy

 Institutional Aid Adjustments

-Augsburg will return institutional aid for students who partially withdrawal, fully withdraw, or drop below full-time status.
-If students withdraw from all their courses they will receive a 50% tuition refund and 50% of their institutional aid will be removed.
+Augsburg will return institutional aid for students who partially withdraw, fully withdraw, or drop below full-time status.
+If a student withdraws from all their courses and receives a 50% tuition refund, 50% of their institutional aid will be removed.
 If a student withdraws after the last day to receive a tuition refund, there will be no adjustment to their institutional aid.

 Financial Aid is based on your registered courses.
 If a student withdraws, drops or stops attending courses before they have completed 60% of their original enrollment their financial aid may be adjusted.
 While the policy is the same for summer aid, it can be more confusing as students tend to take less full-summer courses.
 Before you make changes to your class schedule you may want to contact Student Financial Services to learn how your aid may be adjusted.

 If a student earned more aid than was disbursed to him/her, the student may be eligible for a post-withdrawal disbursement.
 Augsburg’s financial aid office will notify the student in writing if he/she is eligible for a post-withdrawal disbursement of Title IV loan funds.

 A student or parent borrower must first confirm in writing whether he/she accepts/declines all or some of the loan funds offered as a post-withdrawal disbursement.
 A post-withdrawal disbursement of Federal grant funds does not require student acceptance or approval.
 The University will seek the student’s authorization to use a post-withdrawal disbursement for all other educationally related charges in addition to tuition and fees.